Project-SimPM/SimPM/docs/source/tutorials/resource-bottlenecks.rst

 Overview
 --------

-Analyze how limited capacities affect throughput and schedule.
-This example reuses ``example/test_priority_resource.py`` to show how queues behave when multiple entities compete for scarce capacity and how priority settings change the outcome.
+The objective here is to analyze how limited capacities affect throughput and schedule and show how queues behave when multiple entities compete for scarce capacity and how priority settings change the outcome.